menzascripting/Mnet/README.md

 The main features are:

-- Record and replay connected command line sessions, speeding development and allowing for regression testing of complex automation scripts.
+- Record and replay connected command line sessions, speeding development and allow for regression testing of complex automation scripts.
-- Reliable automation of cisco IOS and other command line sessions, including reliable authentication and command prompt handling.
+- Reliable automation of cisco ios and other command line sessions, including reliable authentication and command prompt handling.
 - Automation scripts can run in batch mode to concurrently process a list of devices, using a simple command line argument and a device list file.